angeloskath/simple-3dviz/docs/index.md

 The available keyboard commands are:

-- `R`: Reports the camera position, its vieweing direction and the the 3d direction that indicates which direction is "up" at the current timestamp.
+- `R`: Reports the camera position, its viewing direction and the 3d direction that indicates which direction is "up" at the current timestamp.
 - `T`: Make sure that the triangles will be sorted so that the transparency works as well.